Giving Statements

 The feature was successfully launched live and on time to Pushpay’s customers.

-Over 150,000 giving statements have been successfully generated with multiple Pushpay users providing positive feedback how much the new Giving Statements re-design has helped their outreach to their church givers and saved them time in the process.
+Over 150,000 tax statements have been successfully generated with multiple Pushpay users providing positive feedback how the re-design helped save time using multiple tools and improved their outreach to church givers.

 Read more about Giving Statements online